jermainezhimin/slack-actions/README.md

 # Slack Action
-> Lightweight github action for posting to slack.
+> Lightweight github action for posting to slack (using [node-slack-sdk](https://github.com/slackapi/node-slack-sdk)).

 Slack action allows you interact with slack while exposing [Github's payload](https://developer.github.com/webhooks/event-payloads/).
 Pairing with a slack bot, this action is able to `post`, `update`, `react` and `reply` to messages while customizing the channel and message matcher / template.

 The main use cases for using this actions is:
 1. To monitor all merges to a master branch for tracking completed work (_closed pull requests_).
 See our example [here](https://github.com/jermainezhimin/slack-actions/blob/master/.github/workflows/post-prs.yml)
-2. [WIP] To post/update notifications when pull requests are ready for review.
+2. To post/update notifications when pull requests are ready for review.

 ## Usage

 You can use this action after any other action.
 Here is an example setup of this action:

 1. Create a `.github/workflows/slack-actions.yml` file in your GitHub repo.
 2. Add the following code to the `slack-actions.yml` file.
+Note that the message is javascript code that get executed and provided the `payload` variable which is [provided by github](https://developer.github.com/webhooks/event-payloads/)

 ```yml
 on: push